Gyrineum pusillum

-Gyrineum pusillum, common name the purple gyron triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.
+Gyrineum pusillum, the purple gyron triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.

 Description

 The length of the shell varies between 7 mm and 25 mm.
 The shell is characterized by its distinctive purple coloration, which gives the species its common name.
 Like other members of the genus Gyrineum, this species has a relatively small, robust shell with characteristic varices (thickened ridges) and sculptural features typical of the Cymatiidae family.

 Habitat and ecology

 Gyrineum pusillum is a benthic species that inhabits shallow marine sediments and is carnivorous in its feeding habits.
 As a predatory gastropod, it feeds on other small invertebrates found in its marine environment.

 Life cycle

 Members of the order Neotaenioglossa are mostly gonochoric and broadcast spawners, with embryos developing into planktonic trocophore larvae and later into juvenile veligers before becoming fully grown adults.
 This planktonic larval stage allows for wide dispersal of the species across suitable habitats.